mgleeming/synthedia/README.md

                             peaks.
 This value sets the minimum gaussian curve intensitiy for a peptide to be simulated in MS2 spectra.
-      --centroid            If given, simulated mass spectra will be centroided.
+      --centroid_ms1        If given, simulated MS1 mass spectra will be centroided.
+Otherwise, profile data will be written.
+      --centroid_ms2        If given, simulated MS2 mass spectra will be centroided.
 Otherwise, profile data will be written.
       --write_empty_spectra
                             Write empty mass sepctra to the output data file --mz_peak_model MZ_PEAK_MODEL